 Chase Bank is one of the biggest banks in the country, offering everything from checking and savings accounts to credit cards to mortgages and auto loans.
-And with around 4,900 banks and 16,000 ATMs across the U.S., Chase Bank offers one of the largest footprints of any bank.
+And with more than 4,700 banks and 16,000 ATMs across the U.S., Chase Bank offers one of the largest footprints of any bank.

 In this review, we’ll check out Chase Bank’s options for checking and saving – including its certificates of deposit (CDs).
 Although this bank might not offer the high interest rates you’ll find with many of the online-only banks out there, there are plenty of perks to having a Chase account.